Boundedness of elliptic Calabi-Yau varieties with a rational section: Rationally connected K-trivial varieties

-It has already been discussed in \S~\ref{term.rc.cy.sect} that the conclusion holds when $X''$ is not of product type.
-Hence we are left to prove the case when in~\eqref{tower.term.eq} $\dim Z >0$ and $K_Z \sim_\mathbb{Q} 0$: we have already noticed that there exists $m=m(d, l)$ such that $mK_Z \sim 0$.
-By the inductive hypothesis, then it follows that $Z$ is bounded up to flops.
-Hence, there exists a klt variety $\overline{Z}$ isomorphic to $Z$ in codimension $1$, $mK_{\overline{Z}} \sim 0$, and $\overline{Z}$ belongs to a bounded family.
-By Theorem~\ref{bir.bound.fibr.thm}, there exists a $\mathbb{Q}$-factorialization of $\overline{Z}$ that also belongs to a bounded family.
-In particular, replacing $\overline{Z}$ with a $\mathbb{Q}$-factorial model, we can assume that $\overline{Z}$ is $\mathbb{Q}$-factorial, as well.
-Hence, by repeatedly applying Proposition~\ref{bir.contr.lcy.prop} we can assume that we have a tower of Mori fibrations analogous to that in~\eqref{tower.term.eq}
+It has already been discussed in \S~\ref{term.rc.cy.sect} that the claimed conclusion holds when $X''$ is not of product type.
+Hence we are left to prove the case when in~\eqref{tower.term.eq} $\dim Z >0$ and $K_Z \sim_\mathbb{Q} 0$.
+We have already observed above that there exists $m=m(d, l)$ such that $mK_Z \sim 0$.
+In particular, this implies that $(Z, 0)$ is $\frac 1m$-lc.
+By the inductive hypothesis, $Z$ is bounded up to flops.
+Hence, there exists a klt variety $\overline{Z}$ isomorphic to $Z$ in codimension one, $mK_{\overline{Z}} \sim 0$, and $\overline{Z}$ belongs to a bounded family.
+Moreover, as $Z$ and $\overline Z$ are connected by flops, also $\overline Z$ is $\frac 1m$-lc.
+By Remark~\ref{rmk.q-factor.bound}, the set of all $\mathbb Q$-factorializations of the varieties $\overline Z$ is also bounded, as noted also right after the statement of~\ref{bir.bound.fibr.cor}.
+Thus, we can assume that $\overline{Z}$ is $\mathbb{Q}$-factorial, as well, and by repeatedly applying Proposition~\ref{bir.contr.lcy.prop} we can assume that there exists a tower of Mori fibrations analogous to that in~\eqref{tower.term.eq}